Graphic Design ABCs: A Glossary of Basic Design TermsResources December 4, 2014

 DPI (Dots Per Inch) A term to describe the measure of sharpness within an image.

-Drop Shadow Is a visual effect added to an image to give the impression the image is raised above the image’s behind by duplicating the shadow.
+Drop Shadow Is a visual effect added to an image to give the impression the image is raised above the background by duplicating the shadow.

 Duotone A method of printing an image using two colors, usually black and a spot color.